makyo/writing/work/trans-furry/interview-questions.md

 title: Interview questions for the TH trans & furry article
 ---

+Answer in a google doc, a pastebin, or similar.
+Can also email me at makyo@drab-makyo.com

 1. Describe your current gender identity
 2. Describe in brief your path to where you are now
 3. Did furry help with your path to your identity?
 If so, how?